 You will then go to a second station for the sample collection process.

 At the sample collection station, you will turn off your vehicle, roll your window down, and verify your name and date of birth.
+Not positive we have to verify name and dob a second time.
+I think name only.
+Need to double check with Patrick and the UW team.

 If on foot, bicycle, scooter or other transport: